TAS classification: Use of the TAS classification

-The subtitle of the classification chapter by Johannsen (1937) is "Chacun a son goût" (to each his own taste).

-Furthermore, as discussed in considerable detail by Le Maitre and others (2002), the classification cannot be applied to all volcanic rocks.
-Certain rocks cannot be named using the diagram.
-For others, additional chemical, mineralogic, or textural criteria must be used, as for lamprophyres.
+The TAS classification cannot be applied to all volcanic rocks—as discussed in detail by Le Maitre et al (2002).
+Certain rocks cannot be classified/named using the diagram.
+For others, additional chemical, mineralogic, or textural criteria must be used, as e.g. lamprophyres.

-The TAS classification should be applied only to rocks for which the mineral mode cannot be determined (otherwise, use a scheme based on mineralogy, such as the QAPF diagram or one of the other diagrams presented in the entry for igneous rocks).
+The TAS classification should be applied only to rocks for which the mineral mode analysis cannot be determined.
+Otherwise, a scheme based on mineralogy, such as the QAPF diagram, or one of the other diagrams available for igneous rocks may be suitable.
 Before classifying rocks using the TAS diagram, the chemical analyses must be recalculated to 100% excluding water and carbon dioxide.

 The TAS diagram

 The names provided by Le Maitre et al. (2002) for fields in the TAS diagram are listed below.